 Classroom Supplies: Some public school systems now use individualized accounts for teachers' purchases of classroom supplies.
-ClassWallet manages teacher spending for classroom supplies in 3,200 schools across 20 states.
-For instance, in Utah, ClassWallet provides accounts for all teachers in the state and monitors spending.
-Teachers receive an average of \$200 for classroom supplies and access to retailers such as Office Depot, Staples, and Scholastic.

-Families and students need information, funding, and agency to find options that meet their needs t's impossible to consider Assembly-based Leducation independent of the disruption caused by the pandemic, let alone the generations-long need to better prepare students to flourish in their lives, work, and community.
+ClassWallet manages teacher spending for classroom supplies in 3,200 schools across 20 states.46 For instance, in Utah, ClassWallet provides accounts for all teachers in the state and monitors spending.47 Teachers receive an average of \$200 for classroom supplies and access to retailers such as Office Depot, Staples, and Scholastic.48 t's impossible to consider Assembly-based Leducation independent of the disruption caused by the pandemic, let alone the generations-long need to better prepare students to flourish in their lives, work, and community.
 Entrenched equity gaps that have plagued education for generations have widened even further.
-And the impact of the pandemic on students' mental health hasn't been evenly distributed; students - especially those furthest from opportunity - have returned to school with profound academic and social-emotional needs.
-Moreover, even students who succeed on standard measures of success too often struggle with so-called "soft skills," like communication, problemsolving, or creativity, that are necessary for navigating the workplace and adult life.
-Assembly-based education offers a timely and promising path forward because of its potential to empower families and students to respond to profound and diverse needs.
+And the impact of the pandemic on students' mental health hasn't been evenly distributed; students - especially those furthest from opportunity - have returned to school with profound academic and social-emotional needs.57 Moreover, even students who succeed on standard measures of success too often struggle with so-called "soft skills," like communication, problemsolving, or creativity, that are necessary for navigating the workplace and adult life.58 Assembly-based education offers a timely and promising path forward because of its potential to empower families and students to respond to profound and diverse needs.